DropSnorz/OwlPlug/README.md

 ## Plugins

 OwlPlug can discover VST2, VST3 and AU Plugins.
-OwlPlug is compatible with your previously installed plugins as long as they are all in a specific root directory, for example `C:/AudioPlugins`.
+OwlPlug is compatible with all previously installed plugins as long as they are all in a specific root directory, for example `C:/AudioPlugins`.
+Additional directories can be configured if your plugin setup is fragmented on the filesystem.

 After downloading Owlplug, you can still organize (add, move, delete, ...) your plugins with a file explorer or with your favorite DAW without breaking anything.
-You can configure the tool to work with multiple plugin directories using the **Link** feature.

 ## Links

 A Link allows you to create and manage symlinks across your filesystem and plugin directories.
-You can access directories anywhere on your filesystem (Hard drive, USB keys, custom directories...) through your root plugin directory.
+With Links, you can access directories anywhere on your filesystem (Hard drive, USB keys, custom directories...) through a single root plugin directory.
 For example, you can configure a link named *usb-drive* in `C:/AudioPlugins` to target your usb hard drive `D:/myPlugins`.
 All plugins in `D:/myPlugins` will be accessible using `C:/AudioPlugins/usb-drive`.
+This feature may be useful for DAW that scans plugins from predefined or limited number directories.
 On some Windows version, symlinks creation may require admin privileges.

 ## Stores